The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 The gut-behavior connection is rarely obvious enough to trace directly.
 Most dog parents address the behavioral symptoms without considering the gut.
 Here's a framework for thinking about whether the two might be related in your dog.

-Get Joy's Calm+ supplement is designed to work alongside a gut-healthy diet — supporting serotonin, dopamine, and emotional resilience from both directions.
-Pair it with Freeze-Dried Raw Meals and Belly Biotics™ for the full gut-brain support system.
+Get Joy's Calming Chews are designed to work alongside a gut-healthy diet — supporting serotonin, dopamine, and emotional resilience from both directions.
+Pair them with Freeze-Dried Raw Meals and Belly Biotics™ for the full gut-brain support system.

 How to Support the Gut-Brain Axis